Synchronization and exceptional points in nonreciprocal active polar mixtures: Results and discussion

-\textit{Particle dynamics.}---We now turn to the dynamics on the particle scale.
-We quantify the time evolution of polarization dynamics in terms of the global polarization $P(t)$, measuring the coherence of particles, and the average phase $\varphi(t)$, defined as $P(t)\,{\rm e}^{i\varphi(t)} = N^{-1} \sum_{j}^N {\rm e}^{i\theta_j(t)}$ \cite{acebron_spigler_2005_kuramoto_model}.
-Examples for single noise realizations are shown in Fig.~\ref{fig:synchronization_over_time_paper}.
+We now turn to the dynamics on the particle scale.
+We quantify the time evolution of polarization dynamics in terms of the global polarization $P_a(t)$ of species $a=A,B$, measuring the coherence and synchronization of $a$-particles, and the average phase $\varphi_a(t)$, defined as $P_a(t)\,{\rm e}^{i\varphi_a(t)} = N_a^{-1} \sum_{j}^{N_a} {\rm e}^{i\theta_j(t)}$ \cite{acebron_spigler_2005_kuramoto_model}, see the ``Classification of synchronized states'' subsection in the Methods.
+The noise- and time-averaged polarizations are denoted by $\langle P_a \rangle$.
+Snapshots from particle simulations are shown in Figs.~\ref{fig:stability_diagram_with_snapshots_Rtheta-10_mean-field}(c-f).
+Corresponding simulation videos are provided as Supplementary Movies 1-4.
+Examples of polarization and average phase evolutions over time for single noise realizations are shown in Fig.~\ref{fig:synchronization_over_time_paper}.